nholmber/cp2k-cdft-dev/README.md

 ## Bugs, ideas and contributing

 The implemented CDFT features in the `main` branch have been tested, but some unforseen bugs might still be present.
 If you encounter problems please open a new issue in the [issue tracker](https://github.com/nholmber/cp2k-cdft-dev/issues) and include a minimal input file for reproducing the bug.
+Please report only issues related to the CDFT module.
+For other bugs, please report them using the [SVN issue tracker](https://sourceforge.net/p/cp2k/bugs/?source=navbar) or the [Google group mailing list](https://groups.google.com/forum/#!forum/cp2k).
 New development ideas and contributions are also welcomed.